Fixed-point free circle actions on 4-manifolds: Fiber-sum decomposition and fundamental group

 The above analysis shows that the following relation $\sim$ on $V$ is an equivalence relation: $v^\prime\sim v$ if and only if $G_v$ fixes $v^\prime$.
 The equivalence relation gives rise to a partition of $V$.
 It is clear that one can choose a subset $\{V_i|i\in I\}$ of equivalence classes such that this partition can be described as $\{g_j(V_i)| j\in J(i), i\in I\}$, where $G_i$ is the isotropy subgroup of the vertices in $V_i$, and $g_j$, $j\in J(i)$, is some fixed representative of the right coset of the centralizer $H_i$ of $G_i$ in $G$, with $g_j=1$ for the right coset of $H_i$.
 This completes the proof of the lemma.

 \end{proof}

-{\bf Proof of Theorem 1.4(1)}
+\subsection{Proof of Theorem 1.5(1)}

 By assumption $X$ is fiber-sum-decomposed into $X_i$ along $N_j$.
 This gives rise to a Z-splitting of $\pi_1(X)$ which will be denoted by $\Lambda$, with vertex groups and edge groups given by $\pi_1(X_i)$ and $\pi_1(N_j)$ respectively.
 Note that Definition 1.3(iv) implies that the Z-splitting $\Lambda$ is reduced.
 Furthermore, we shall point out that by Lemma 3.1(i), $z(\pi_1(X))$ is contained in every edge group of $\Lambda$.
 On the other hand, recall that the fiber-sum decomposition of $X$ gives rise to a canonical injective $\s^1$-action on $X$.
-We denote the orbit map by $\pi:X\rightarrow Y$.
+We denote the orbit map by $\pi:X\rightarrow Y$, where we shall point out that $Y$ is naturally a good orbifold, i.e., it does not contain any bad $2$-suborbifolds.
 Let $\Sigma_j$ be the spherical $2$-suborbifold of $Y$ over which $N_j$ is Seifert fibered under $\pi$.
 Then it follows easily that the decomposition of $Y$ in $Y_i$ along $\Sigma_j$ is a reduced spherical decomposition, where $Y_i$ is the irreducible $3$-orbifold in the orbit map $\pi_i: X_i\rightarrow Y_i$ that comes with the fiber-sum decomposition of $X$ (cf. Definition 1.3).

 Let $\Lambda_{JSJ}$ be a canonical JSJ decomposition of $\pi_1(X)$ as constructed in \cite{RipS}.
 We will show that $\Lambda_{JSJ}$ and $\Lambda$ are equivalent as canonical JSJ decompositions of $\pi_1(X)$ as described in \cite{RipS}.
 To this end, we consider the Bass-Serre trees $T_{JSJ}$, $T$ of $\Lambda_{JSJ}$, $\Lambda$, each equipped with the canonical action of $\pi_1(X)$.
 As for notations, recall that for any vertex $v$ or edge $e$ of $T_{JSJ}$ or $T$, the corresponding isotropy subgroups of $\pi_1(X)$ are denoted by $G_v$ and $G_e$ respectively.